Sunday, December 16, 2007

 Much of the focus of the report deals with the Internet, which is a new direction for the media to move in.
 According to one section, YouTube and DVR technologies are making demographic measurements next to impossible.
 However, we do know that 92 million people go online for their news.
 This has caused readership of newspapers and magazines to face decline.

-Yet the argument that journalism was more than a business, that it had some larger public-interest obligation, began to fade. "
+I grew disappointed to read this statement in the report. " Yet the argument that journalism was more than a business, that it had some larger public-interest obligation, began to fade. "

 This is disheartening because I have been following the ownership of media outlets, and its effect on honest and fair coverage.
 I hope for this to change as more and more people become aware of the problem.
 After all, the report says that 68% of people prefer unbiased news sources.